Senate Bill No. 89

 (6) "Tribal college" means a college recognized by the United States government as a tribal college.

-NEW SECTION.
-Section 18.
+Section 22.
 Interim universal access program -- public access points.
-At a minimum, all public access points must provide the general public access to advanced telecommunications services that are not subscription based free of charge and at convenient hours on a walk-in basis.
-Public access points may offer subscription based services, such as electronic mail, but are not required to administer these types of services.
+At a minimum, all public access points must provide the general public access to advanced telecommunications services that are not subscription-based.
+The access must be provided free of charge and at convenient hours on a walk-in basis.
+Public access points may offer subscription- based services, such as electronic mail, but are not required to administer these types of services.

-NEW SECTION.
-Section 19.
+Section 23.
 Interim universal access program -- funded services -- application for services.
 (1) The universal access program provides funding through discounts only for advanced services for use by public access points, schools, tribal colleges, libraries, and health care providers approved by the administrator.

 (2) The first priority of the program is to provide funding for at least one public access point in each Montana community.
 Subject to available funding, the program shall also provide funding for advanced services to schools, tribal colleges, libraries, and health care providers.